becksteadn/r-netsec/README.md

 # r/netsec

+**Update: This goes against GitHub Terms of Service.
+Implementations will be flagged and removed.**

 Stars every GitHub repo posted on r/netsec.

-Can be found running at https://github.com/r-netsec